 John C. Goodchild, III

-John is a co-founder and the lead coordinator of the Morgan Lewis Trial Academy, an intensive weeklong trial training program for the firm’s most senior associates.
-He serves as the chair of the firm's Fiduciary Review Committee.
-As an adjunct faculty member of the Villanova University School of Law, he teaches a course on trial presentation.
+John is the co-founder and former lead coordinator of the Morgan Lewis Trial Academy, an intensive week-long trial training program for the firm’s most senior associates.
+He also serves as chair of the firm’s Fiduciary Review Committee.
+Additionally, John is an adjunct faculty member of the Villanova University School of Law.

 - Corporate trustee and successor trustee in jury trial of a class action alleging breach of fiduciary duty in connection with the collapse of a regional hospital